steskalja/GE-Cyber-ELK-Project/README.md

 - Update the ansible hosts file to include the ip address of the elk server
 - Run the playbook, and navigate to curl http://10.0.0.4:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- The playbook file is a yaml file that contains the configuration instructions for the service.
+It is typically found in /etc/ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+You would update the Ansible hosts file.
+You modify the hosts file by adding an ELK Stack server group which includes the IPs of the servers.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running? curl http://10.0.0.4:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-  [1]: Scripts/ansible/filebeat-playbook.yml
+  1. curl is used to download the playbooks
+  2. ansible-playbook <Name of the playbook> Runs the playbook
+  3. nano or vi is used to edit the playbooks.